softwaresaved/common-form-questions/core-questions.md

 Paragraph Text

 ###  Question:
-With regards to research software which statement best describes your situation
+With regards to research software, I am mainly a

 #### Reason:
 Understanding the relationship applicants/attendees have with software helps us to choose appropriate reviewers, make better groups and understand the community